faxad/activflow/README.md

 #### Step 5: Configure Field Visibility
 - Include **config.py** in the workflow app and define **ACTIVITY_CONFIG** as Nested Ordered Dictionary
-- Define for each activity model the visbility of fields for display on templates and forms
+- Define for each activity model the visibility of fields for display on templates and forms
     - **create:** field will appear on activity create form
     - **update:** field will be available for activity update operation
     - **display:** available for display in activity detail view